Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Living with Generalized Anxiety Disorder

-Living with generalised anxiety impacts both professional and personal life.
+Living with generalized anxiety impacts both professional and personal life.
 Anxiety impacts the work performance and the social life of the affected individuals.
 They tend to withdraw socially, retreating to the safety of their homes, avoiding situations that might exacerbate their anxiety or trigger physical symptoms.
-In extreme cases, generalised anxiety leads to full invalidism.
+In extreme cases, generalized anxiety leads to full invalidism.

 Opening up about an anxiety disorder is challenging and often limited to the closest circle of family and friends.
 With therapeutic support, however, it’s possible to share one’s struggles with family members, educating them about the condition and involving them in the treatment.

-Treatment for Generalised Anxiety Disorder in Dubai.
+Treatment for Generalized Anxiety Disorder in Dubai.
 Summary

-Generalised Anxiety Disorder (GAD) is a common and serious condition.
-It is characterised by excessive worry about real dangers, where the likelihood of these dangers occurring is greatly overestimated and the potential negative consequences are imagined as catastrophic.
+Generalized Anxiety Disorder (GAD) is a common and serious condition.
+It is characterized by excessive worry about real dangers, where the likelihood of these dangers occurring is greatly overestimated and the potential negative consequences are imagined as catastrophic.
 These worries can quickly spread to various aspects of life, such as health, relationships, work, or finances, affecting both the person and their loved ones.

 People with GAD often show patterns of avoidance and safety-seeking behaviour.
 For example, they might postpone or avoid activities they consider risky, such as travelling.
 These fears often manifest physically, leading to symptoms like restlessness, muscle tension, or difficulty sleeping, which may prompt extensive medical evaluations to rule out physical causes.